View on SIMBAD ↗

 Why I'm Not "All In" On the In-Class Onslaught

-Opinion piece arguing that mass in-class writing assessments (adopted to counter AI) that curtail the very iterative thinking they aim to protect, drawing on a published study of time constraints and writing quality.
+Opinion piece arguing that mass in-class writing assessments curtail the very iterative thinking that great writing requires.

 The Revere